sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - If you remove "random-route: true" from your manifest.yml file and then do "cf push", will it work or will it fail due to "The host is taken: pal-tracker" error?
 Why?
-- When do you want to use `@ConfigurationProperties` annotation as opposed to `@Value` annotation?

 ## Challenge exercises

-- Modify the code so that you are using `@ConfigurationProperties` annotation as opposed to `@Value` annotation

 - Currently we have testing code for `WelcomeController` that does the testing of the controller class logic but it does not test